UPnP history

 insensitive), which is a URL where a file in XML format can be downloaded.
 This

-file describes the profile that the device or program implements.
-There is no
+file describes (or rather: should describe) the profile that the device or

 Control